griffio/griffio.github.io/what-to-look-for-in-a-company-culture.md

 Individually, people are smart with hidden talents but unable to bring them to use due to established group-think or status quo (Everyone knows when something is not smart or is useless but have no sense of power to change it).

-View as a slow and steady marathon over a rat race, (Marketing, not Software Development, should be used to get ideas expressed and disseminated quickly).
+View as a slow and steady marathon over a rat race, (Product Marketing, not Software Development, should be used to get ideas expressed and disseminated quickly.
+Marketing is education).

 Productive doesn't mean producing continuously the same thing.
 Equate working 8hrs to producing 8 tonnes of coal.
 Time may be better spent on building documentation, learning from or training others.